Being called the ‘Sexiest job of the 21st century’ by Harvard Business Review, data

 Behavioural questions are a recruiter’s favourite because they reveal more information about the candidate than intended.
 The candidate’s attitude, demeanour, team spirit, problem-solving aptitude, acceptance of failure etc.. all can be judged by these questions.
 With the above question, the hiring manager wants to see how you have reacted to situations in the past, or how well you have performed your job role and your problem-solving ability.
 Be ready with such instances beforehand so you have a situation to speak about in the interview.
 Be logical with your answer and go stepwise.
 Other questions that can be asked are when did you take initiatives, did you fail, how did you overcome challenges, how do you motivate yourself, how do you balance your professional and personal life, etc.

-You can see there’s no prescribed formula for preparing for such questions.
+You can see there’s no prescribed formula for preparing for such data science interview questions.
 But be confident and know your theory well to tackle all questions correctly.

 If you're curious and want to learn skills and in demand data science technologies, you can have a look at our data science learning path here.
 If you need help with sector specific interview preparation from experienced expert - Know more